This is a guest post by Ramanathan Murthy. If you’d like to contribute to our blog, feel free to get in touch with us.

 Phase 3: Migration Preview

-At this phase perform a test run before getting into real migration action.
+At this phase, perform a test run before getting into real migration action.

-– Start migrating databases to Magento 2
+- Start migrating databases to Magento 2.4.8

 Phase 4: Start real migration from Magento 1 to 2

-Before getting into migration mode, make sure that network access is available in both the hardware systems in which you’ve got Magento 1 and Magento 2 version installed so that the data migration tool can connect both databases without hiccups.
+Before getting into migration mode, make sure that network access is available in both the hardware systems in which you’ve got Magento 1 and Magento 2 versions installed so that the data migration tool can connect both databases without hiccups.

 - Stop activities in Magento 1 admin and cron jobs